-RY vs. BAC, HSBC, HDB, MUFG, C, IBN, TD, SAN, UBS, and SMFG
+RY vs. BAC, HSBC, HDB, MUFG, C, TD, SAN, IBN, UBS, and SMFG

-Royal Bank of Canada vs.
+Royal Bank Of Canada vs. Its Competitors

-Bank of America has higher revenue and earnings than Royal Bank of Canada.
-Bank of America is trading at a lower price-to-earnings ratio than Royal Bank of Canada, indicating that it is currently the more affordable of the two stocks.
+Bank of America has higher revenue and earnings than Royal Bank Of Canada.
+Bank of America is trading at a lower price-to-earnings ratio than Royal Bank Of Canada, indicating that it is currently the more affordable of the two stocks.

 Summary

-Get Royal Bank of Canada News Delivered to You Automatically
+Get Royal Bank Of Canada News Delivered to You Automatically

 Sign up to receive the latest news and ratings for RY and its competitors with MarketBeat's FREE daily newsletter.